open-webui/open-webui/docs/localsetupimplementation.md

   - [x] Verify Docker Compose installation: `docker compose version`
 - [x] Install VS Code (recommended) or preferred code editor

+## Environment Management Strategy

+To ensure scalability and clear segregation of responsibilities, all environments will be managed using Docker and Docker Compose.
+This includes development, testing, and production environments.

+### Docker Compose Profiles
+- Utilize Docker Compose profiles to manage different configurations for each environment.
+- Activate profiles using the `--profile` flag to switch between environments.

+### Separate Compose Files
+- Create separate Docker Compose files for each environment:
+  - `docker-compose.dev.yaml`
+  - `docker-compose.test.yaml`
+  - `docker-compose.prod.yaml`
+- Use the `-f` flag to specify which compose file to use.

+### Environment-Specific Variables
+- Define environment-specific variables in `.env` files:
+  - `.env.development`
+  - `.env.testing`
+  - `.env.production`
+- Reference these files in Docker Compose using the `env_file` directive.

+### Modular Dockerfiles
+- Use a base Dockerfile for common configurations and extend it for environment-specific needs.
+- Example: `FROM base AS development` or `FROM base AS production`.

+### CI/CD Integration
+- Integrate Docker and Docker Compose with CI/CD pipelines for automated environment setup and deployment.

+### Network and Volume Management
+- Use Docker networks to isolate services in different environments.
+- Define volumes for persistent data storage and scope them appropriately.

 ## Repository Setup
 - [x] Fork the Open WebUI repository to your GitHub account
 - [x] Clone your forked repository: